Mermade/openapi-codegen/README.md

 **Work in progress**

-Supports OpenAPI 3.0.x natively, and Swagger/OpenAPI 2.0 by internal conversion
+Supports OpenAPI 3.0.x natively, and Swagger/OpenAPI 1.2 and 2.0 by internal conversion

 ## Usage